zpaq/zpaq/readme.txt

         mid.cfg, max.cfg accept an argument to change memory. min.cfg takes a second argument to change LZP minimum match. pcomp external preprocessor command must end with ;

+v1.08 - Oct.
+14, 2009.
+Added optimization, which makes zpaq about
+        twice as fast if an external C++ compiler is available.
+        The "o" option compiles the model and creates a temporary program optimized for the current input, and runs it.
+        Also changed meaning of "nx" to mean decompress all output to one file.
+Fixed ZPAQL shift instructions to be consistent with spec on non x86 machines.